AustinDavies/BoringBank/README.md

 Make sure to run both API and the ConsoleApp together by setting multiple startup projects.

-To run the WebApp ensure the API project is running then run the following in WebApp directory:
+To run the WebApp ensure the API project is running and run the following in WebApp directory:
 - yarn install
-- npm run dev
+- yarn run dev
 Then navigate to http://localhost:3000